Kris Van Hove

 - University of Leuven, Law Degree, 1989

-Contributor to Van Bael & Bellis, “Competition Law of the European Community” (fifth edition, Kluwer, 2010), the standard work of reference in the field of EU competition law.
+Substantial contributor to Van Bael & Bellis, “Competition Law of the European Union” (sixth edition, Kluwer, 2020), the standard work of reference in the field of EU competition law

 “The Challenges to Achieving Certainty for Civil Antitrust Defendants in the EU”, Union Des Avocats Européens, XII Antitrust Between EU Law and National Law, Bruylant, 2017

 “Hybrid settlement cases: The challenges faced by non-settling parties and the European Commission” (Competition Law Insight, March 2016)